-Plaintiff alleges that defendant failed to provide adequate oversight and review of Wisner's performance of his job duties.
-He also claims that defendant failed to adequately supervise and control Wisner, given his known propensities toward harming VA patients.
-To overcome the discretionary function exception, however, plaintiff must show that the federal employee's discretion was limited by a federal statute, regulation, or policy.
+Plaintiff alleges that VA supervisors failed to monitor Wisner's clinical activities to ensure that they were within his authorized scope of practice and medically appropriate under both VHA Directive 1063 and/or PALA, Kan.
+Stat.
+Ann. § 65-28a01.
+To overcome the discretionary function exception, however, the plaintiff must show that the federal employee's discretion was limited by a federal statute, regulation, or policy.
 Sydnes v.
 United States, 523 F.3d 1179, 1184 (10th Cir.
 2008).
+The court will not consider PALA.